 - A stack entirely owned and operated by marketing eliminates the need for manual list-pulls from an outside agency and shortens data science-to-marketing handoff time.

-- Advanced martech with AI functionality that enables marketers to deploy machine learning models without the need for constant assistance from the data science team.
+- Advanced tech with AI functionality that enables marketers to deploy machine learning models without the need for constant assistance from the data science team.

-And all are capabilities a leading customer data platform (CDP) can offer them.
+And all are capabilities a customer data platform (CDP) can offer them.

-Why the CDP is now the martech enterprise brands need a customer data platform to thrive today
+Why enterprise brands need a customer data platform to thrive today

 And there are two primary reasons why: